Breast Density Notification

 What do you do if you have dense breast tissue?

 First, take a deep breath, you’ve got this!
 Start asking questions and taking notes.
 Ask the radiologist at your mammogram appointment if you have dense breast tissue.
-If your radiologist doesn’t notify you the day of your mammogram or isn’t available to answer, ask if you can make an appointment to discuss your results with them or
+If your radiologist doesn’t notify you the day of your mammogram or isn’t available to answer, ask if you can make an appointment to discuss your results with them or your physician.

 Obtain a copy of your mammogram report.